Sampada Lele

 Solution space

-“Art on museum walls” was the founder’s vision.
-We aimed to welcome readers into the author’s world by elevating each book visually in a poetic way.
+"Art on museum walls" was the founder's vision.
+We aimed to welcome readers into the author's world by elevating each book visually in a poetic way.
+Our exploration sampled various gradient systems, including monotone and duotone.
+After testing across books with dark and bright covers, we finalized a duotone treatment for dynamic contrast.

 Audiobook exploration